marimarig/guess-number-game/README.md

 - Error handling and response validation from the API are implemented.

 ## Code Structure
-Mystery Number Challenge adheres to the MVVM (Model-View-ViewModel) architecture pattern for a clean and organized codebase.
+Guess the Number adheres to the MVVM (Model-View-ViewModel) architecture pattern for a clean and organized codebase.
 Key points include:

 - Well-structured and documented code.
 - Implementation of coroutines for asynchronous operations.